GustavoFringo140/Venchanic/README.md

 - Venchanic is an unofficial utility.
 - It does not replace the official Vencord installer.
-- Use it only if you understand what patching Discord means on your system.
+- Use it only if you understand what patching Vencord means on your system.